Reflex Sympathetic Dystrophy Syndrome

 Our understanding of phantom pain has improved tremendously in recent years.

-They attributed sensations of pain at the site of the amputation to irritation of nerves located
+off.
+They attributed sensations of pain at the site of the amputation to irritation of

-near the limb stump.
-Now, using imaging techniques such as positron emission tomography
+nerves located near the limb stump.
+Now, using imaging techniques such as positron

-(PET) and magnetic resonance imaging (MRI), scientists can actually visualize increased
+emission tomography (PET) and magnetic resonance imaging (MRI), scientists can

 hypnosis, and acupuncture; and, in rare instances, surgery.